 The Company is subject to taxation in the U.S. and various state and foreign jurisdictions.
-Fiscal years 2009 through 2012 remain open to examination by the federal tax authorities and fiscal years 2006 through 2012 remain open to examination by most state tax authorities.
-The Company has ongoing tax examinations by the California Franchise Tax Board.
+In fiscal 2013, we settled a State of California Franchise Tax Board income tax audit for the period from fiscal year 2002 through fiscal 2008 for an amount less than previously provided for.
+Fiscal years 2010 through 2013 remain open to examination by the federal tax authorities, and fiscal years 2009 through 2013 remain open to examination by California.